lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 Now the ordering between the positive and negative coefficient has flipped.
 $\mathrm{IntRotate}(N/2 + 1, t(x))$ starts with a $1$ and ends with $N-1$
 negative ones.
-If we rotate $N/2$ more times for a total of $N$ times, then a similar analysis as before shows that all of the coefficients the resulting polynomial will be $1$:
+If we rotate $N/2$ more times for a total of $N$ times, then a similar analysis as before shows that all of the coefficients of the resulting polynomial will be $1$:

 \\[\mathrm{IntRotate}(N, t(x)) = 1 + x + \dots + x^{N-1} \\]